peer-open-source/xara-docs/source/user/manual/model/elements/solid/FourNodeTetrahedron.rst

 FourNodeTetrahedron Element
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This command is used to construct an four-node tetrahedron element object, which uses the standard isoparametric formulation.
+This command is used to construct an four-node tetrahedron element, which uses the standard isoparametric formulation.

 .. function:: element FourNodeTetrahedron $eleTag $node1 $node2 $node3 $node4 $matTag <$b1 $b2 $b3> <doInitDisp?>